Esri/jsapi-resources/4.x/typescript/Recenter/README.md

 type Coordinates = Point | number[] | any;
 ```

-Next, we will create a few [Typescript interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) to aid in reusing object types.
+Next, we will create a few [TypeScript interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) to aid in reusing object types.

 ```ts
 interface Center {